Josiah-Jovido/EDA_Web_App/README.md

 # EDA_Web_App
-This app was created using streamlit and pandas profiling report library in python
+This app was created using streamlit, numpy, pandas, matplotlib, and seaborn library.